wjcx-zh/cpp-docs.zh-tw/docs/cpp-conformance-improvements-2017.md

 }
 ```

-### <a name="missing-template-argument-lists"></a>遺漏範本引數清單
+### <a name="missing-template-argument-lists"></a>Missing template argument lists
-在 Visual Studio 2015 和以前版本中，範本出現在範本參數清單時 (例如，作為預設範本引數或非類型範本參數的一部分)，編譯器無法診斷出遺漏範本引數清單。 這可能會導致無法預期的行為，包括編譯器當機或意外執行階段行為。 下列程式碼是在 Visual Studio 2015 中編譯，但在 Visual Studio 2017 中產生錯誤。
+In Visual Studio 2015 and earlier, the compiler did not diagnose missing template argument lists when the template appeared in a template parameter list (for example as part of a default template argument or a non-type template parameter).
+This can result in unpredictable behavior, including compiler crashes or unexpected runtime behavior.
+The following code compiles in Visual Studio 2015 but produces an error in Visual Studio 2017.

 ```cpp
 template <class T> class ListNode;